Economic liberalisation in India: Credit boom of the 2000s

 In 2006 India recorded its highest GDP growth rate of 9.6% becoming the second fastest growing major economy in the world, next only to China.
-The growth rate has slowed significantly in the first half of 2012.
+The growth rate slowed significantly in the first half of 2012.

-The economy then rebounded to 7.3% growth in 2015, 7.9% in 2015 and 8.2% in 2016 before falling to 6.7% in 2017, 6.5% in 2018 and 4% in 2019.
+The economy then rebounded to 7.3% growth in 2014, 7.9% in 2015 and 8.2% in 2016 before falling to 6.7% in 2017, 6.5% in 2018 and 4% in 2019.

 Later reforms

-The United Front government attempted a progressive budget that encouraged reforms, but the 1997 Asian financial crisis and political instability created economic stagnation.
+During the Atal Bihari Vajpayee administration, there were extensive liberal reforms, with the NDA Coalition beginning the privatisation of government-owned businesses, including hotels, VSNL, Maruti Suzuki, and airports.
+The coalition also implemented tax reduction policies, enacted fiscal policies aimed at reducing deficits and debts, and increased initiatives for public works.

-The Atal Bihari Vajpayee administration continued liberal reforms.
-NDA Coalition began privatizing government-owned business including hotels, VSNL, Maruti Suzuki, and airports.
-The coalition also began reducing taxes, enacted a fiscal policy aimed at reducing deficits and debts and increased initiatives for public works.
+In 2011, the second UPA Coalition Government led by Manmohan Singh proposed the introduction of 51% Foreign Direct Investment in the retail sector.
+However, the decision was delayed due to pressure from coalition parties and the opposition, and it was ultimately approved in December 2012.

-Towards the end of 2011, the second UPA Coalition Government led by Manmohan Singh initiated the introduction of 51% Foreign Direct Investment in retail sector.
-But due to pressure from coalition parties and the opposition, the decision was delayed.
-It was later approved in December 2012.
+After coming to power in 2014, the Narendra Modi led government launched several initiatives aimed at promoting economic growth and development.
+One of the notable programs was the "Make in India" campaign, which sought to encourage domestic and foreign companies to invest in manufacturing and production in India.
+The program aimed to create employment opportunities and enhance the country's manufacturing capabilities.